Location: New York City

 Culinary School: Institute of Culinary Education (New York City)

-Background: Per Se, La Esquina, Jewel Bako, Amuse (New York City)
+background: Per Se, La Esquina, Jewel Bako, Amuse (/sites/default/files/ew York City)

 Quintessential Dish: Yum kai hua pli (spicy roasted chicken and banana blossom salad)